scade-platform/cmake-spm/README.md

 # cmake-spm

-Import of SwiftPM targets into CMake projects
+A description of this package.